vinodrajendran001/vinodrajendran001.github.io/_tabs/notes.md

 ## 15.05.2025

 - As large language models (LLMs) become more deeply embedded in applications, ensuring their safe and secure operation is critical.
-Meta's [**LlamaFirewall**]([PurpleLlama/LlamaFirewall at main · meta-llama/PurpleLlama](https://github.com/meta-llama/PurpleLlama/tree/main/LlamaFirewall)) is an open-source guardrail framework designed to serve as a final layer of defense against various security risks that come with deploying AI agents.
+Meta's **LlamaFirewall** [PurpleLlama/LlamaFirewall at main · meta-llama/PurpleLlama](https://github.com/meta-llama/PurpleLlama/tree/main/LlamaFirewall)is an open-source guardrail framework designed to serve as a final layer of defense against various security risks that come with deploying AI agents.
 It addresses challenges such as prompt injection, agent misalignment, and unsafe code generation, providing developers with the necessary tools to build robust and secure AI systems.